41rumble/whisper-audio-extractor/README.md

 To use speaker diarization (identifying different speakers), you must complete these steps:

 1. Create a HuggingFace account at https://huggingface.co/join
-2. Go to the model page at https://huggingface.co/pyannote/speaker-diarization-3.1
+2. Accept the license for the main model at https://huggingface.co/pyannote/speaker-diarization-3.1
-3. Click the "Access repository" button and accept the license agreement
+3. Accept the license for the dependency model at https://huggingface.co/pyannote/segmentation-3.0
 4. Generate an access token at https://huggingface.co/settings/tokens
 5. Check the "Enable Speaker Diarization" option in the web interface
 6. Enter your HuggingFace token in the field that appears

-**Important:** If you skip the step of accepting the license agreement, speaker diarization will not work, even with a valid token.
+**Important:** You must accept the license for BOTH models or speaker diarization will not work, even with a valid token.

 ### Improving Accuracy